janwilmake/xymake/README.md

 Priorities:

 - ✅ Made the og:image show up for unauthorized threads as well, improved 400 page A TON.
+This could be GREAT marketing: https://x.com/AnandButani/status/1904476317283738105
 - See how the launch goes, collect feedback, and iterate!
 - Now that it's easy to export, make a habit of writing my ideas as X threads.